diefenbach/django-lfs/docs/introduction/installation.rst

    1. Install the new version (see above)
    2. Backup your existing database
-   3. Point LFS to your existing database (via lfs_project/settings.py)
+   3. Enter your existing database to lfs_project/settings.py
    4. $ bin/django syncdb
    5. $ bin/django lfs_migrate